 Updated October, 2011

-Kent State University's eight-campus system is among the largest regional systems in the country, serving both the development of a true living/learning approach at the Kent Campus and the regional needs on seven other campuses throughout Northeast Ohio.
-The Pulitzer Center partners with the School of Journalism and Mass Communication (JMC) and the Gerald H. Read Center for International and Intercultural Education to bring journalists to campus – whether in person or via skype connections.
+The Pulitzer Center partners with the School of Communication Studies and the Gerald H. Read Center for International and Intercultural Education to bring journalists to campus – whether in person or via skype connections.

 The Gerald H. Read Center for International and Intercultural Education serves as an international and intercultural resource for students and faculty of the College and Graduate School of Education, Health and Human Services and to the greater Kent and world community.
 The Read Center’s mission is to promote actively international and intercultural activities that will broaden intellectual perspectives, and, thereby, foster deeper ethical and humanitarian values while establishing person-to-person relationships that span international borders.
 Through the Read Center, the Pulitzer Center has connected with educators K-12 across the state of Ohio.